champsproject/ldds/paper/paper.md

 * Standard map

-The standard map (kicked rotator) is a two-dimensional map used in dynamical systems to study a periodically kicked pendulum.
+The standard map is a two-dimensional map used in dynamical systems to study a number of physical systems such as the cyclotron particle accelerator or the kicked rotor [@Meiss2008].
 The equations of the discrete system are given by the expressions:

 \begin{equation}
 \begin{cases}
 x_{n+1} = x_{n} + y_{n} - \dfrac{K}{2\pi} \sin(2\pi x_{n}) \\[.2cm]